fenggroup/allanlab/_pages/home.md

 permalink: /
 ---

-We are a research group at the [University of Michigan-Dearborn](https://umdearborn.edu).
-Our overarching goal is to explore and understand how to improve the safety of sustainable, healthy, and equitable transportation modes, such as cycling and walking, for our communities.
+The Feng Group is focused on advancing the *safety* of environmentally sustainable, healthy, and equitable modes of transportation, such as cycling and walking, through the development of data-driven insights, strategies and tactics, and technologies.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >